baigouy/PyFigures/README.md

 [![Watch the video](./images/PyFigures.png)](https://youtu.be/sq7d1Aon4cQ)

 Since a video is better than a thousand (click on the image above to view the demo).
-Or click here to access the complete [playlist](https://www.youtube.com/playlist?list=PLCtF2DKlhKYd6oz6qZPgA_WrD025q5Bl7).
+Or click here to access the complete [demo playlist](https://www.youtube.com/playlist?list=PLCtF2DKlhKYd6oz6qZPgA_WrD025q5Bl7).

+NB: most demo images are from the [cellimagelibrary](http://www.cellimagelibrary.org/).

 # Install